 by Michael Jubinville, MPH

-Chorioamnionitis is an infection in the membranes and amniotic fluid that surround the fetus and protect it.
+Chorioamnionitis is an infection in the membranes and amniotic fluid that surrounds the fetus and protects it.

 The baby is delivered right away to protect the mother and baby from harm.

 The infection is caused by bacteria.
 It can be passed to the baby.

 Young women are at greater risk.
 The risk is also higher for women who:

 Some women may not have problems.
 Women who do have problems may have:

 The infection may be diagnosed based on the symptoms.